cvmfs-contrib/cvmfs-tutorial-2021/docs/05_advanced.md

 For Ansible, you could take a look at [the playbooks of the EESSI project](https://github.com/EESSI/filesystem-layer), which use [the Ansible role from the Galaxy Project](https://github.com/galaxyproject/ansible-cvmfs) to install and configure both servers and clients.
-Compute Canada also offers [an Ansible role](https://git.computecanada.ca/cc-cvmfs-public/ansible-cvmfs-client) to configure CernVM-FS clients, and a demo release of [an Ansible role for stratum servers](https://github.com/ComputeCanada/ansible-cvmfs-server).
+Compute Canada also offers [an Ansible role](https://git.computecanada.ca/cc-cvmfs-public/ansible-cvmfs-client) to configure CernVM-FS clients, and a demo release of [an Ansible role for Stratum servers](https://github.com/ComputeCanada/ansible-cvmfs-server).

 CERN offers [its own Puppet module](https://github.com/cvmfs/puppet-cvmfs) that allows you to install and configure CernVM-FS servers and clients.